telerik/xaml-docs/controls/radwindow/how-to/focus-input-controls-in-header.md

 ---
-title: Focus Input Controls In Header
+title: Allow Hit Test on Controls in the Header
-page_title: Focus Input Controls In Header
+page_title: Allow Hit Test on Controls in the Header
 description: Check our &quot;Focus Input Controls In Header&quot; documentation article for the RadWindow {{ site.framework_name }} control.
 slug: radwindow-how-to-focus-input-controls-in-header
 tags: focus,input,controls,in,header